top of page

 20220509_160709_edited.jpg

-Jury Room of Souls is a hilarious, interactive, and intimate performance experience.
+Jury Room of Souls is a comedic, interactive, and intimate performance experience.
 You have been summoned to assist an argumentative jury of angels and demons in judging Jenny Lind’s deceased soul.
 She’s led a complicated life, and after 135 years the jury still cannot decide whether she should be sent to heavenly Paradise or hellish Inferno.
 It doesn’t help that they cannot stop bickering about irrelevant nonsense and get side-tracked constantly.
 It may be up to you then, the newest member of the jury, to decide where Jenny Lind’s soul ends up once and for all!

 IMG_0463_edited_edited.jpg